kasukur/auto-scale-ec2-using-sqs/README.md

 ### Step 10.
 Verification and Monitoring

-Since we have populated the queue with 2000 messages and have an auto scaling group launch a maximum of 4 instances.
-We will be verifying it using Cloud Watch Alarms and Auto Scaling group's Activity.
+We have populated the queue with 2000 messages and have an auto scaling group launch with a maximum of 4 instances.
+We will now be verifying it using Cloud Watch Alarms and Auto Scaling group's Activity.

 1. Navigate to CloudWatch > Alarms > ScaleOut, the state of ScaleOut Alarm status will be `In alarm` and the ScaleIn Alarm status will be `OK`.
 2. After a period of 10 mins or so, you will notice 4 EC2 instances launched under EC2 > Auto Scaling groups > ASG-SQS > Activity.
-3. Monitor the messages in `MyMessages` queue, the number of messages will be reducing as they are processed by the EC2 instances.
+3. Monitor the messages in `MyMessages` queue, the number of messages will reduce as they are processed by the EC2 instances.
 4. Navigate to CloudWatch > Alarms > ScaleIn, the state of ScaleIn Alarm status will be `In alarm` and the ScaleOut Alarm status will be `OK`.
-5. You will notice 3 EC2 instances terminated under EC2 > Auto Scaling groups > ASG-SQS > Activity.
+5. You will notice 3 EC2 instances terminated under EC2 > Auto Scaling groups > ASG-SQS > Activity when the messages are less than **300**.

-#### How to verify that the SQS messages are being processed?
+#### How to verify that the SQS messages are being processed

-Logon to the EC2 Instance and then switch to the root user.
+Log on to the EC2 Instance and then switch to the root user.

 ```bash
 [ec2-user@ip-172-31-47-21 ~]$ sudo su -
 ```

-Execute the following command, which will show the log file.
+Execute the following command, which will show the log file name.

 ```bash
 ps xf